-- 2.4 The Client Audit Manager must confirm annually that the internal audit function is suitably qualified to carry out the work that informs the assurance opinion. - 2.5 As part of our Quality Assurance and Improvement Programme, a selfassessment was conducted against the Public Sector Internal Audit Standards (PSIAS).
+- 2.4 The Client Audit Manager must confirm annually that the internal audit function is suitably qualified to carry out the work that informs the assurance opinion. - 2.5 As part of our Quality Assurance and Improvement Programme, a self-assessment was conducted against the Public Sector Internal Audit Standards (PSIAS).
 The PSIAS encompass the mandatory elements of the Chartered Institute of Internal Auditors (CIIA) International Professional Practices Framework (IPPF).
 They promote professionalism, quality, consistency, and effectiveness of internal audit across the public sector.
 They also highlight the importance of robust, independent, and objective internal audit arrangements to provide senior management with the key assurances needed to support them in both managing the organisation and producing the Annual Governance Statement. - 2.6 The PSIAS also requires that the SIAS be subject to an external quality assessment (EQA) at least once every five years.
 This should be conducted by a qualified, independent assessor or assessment team from outside the organisation.
-This review was last completed in June 2021, with the result of the assessment reported to the Audit & Governance Committee in November 2021.

-- 2.7 The EQA outcomes concluded that SIAS 'partially conforms' to the PSIAS.
-The findings that led to this conclusion largely related to defining the role of the Chief Audit Executive, the Audit Committee, and reflecting this in the Audit Charter.
-Associated recommendations made in the peer review were subsequently addressed in year, permitting SIAS to 'generally conform' to the Standards.
-'Generally conforms' is the highest opinion within the scale of three ratings, and the peer review also identified areas of good practice and high standards. - 2.8 Based on the results of the 2023/24 PSIAS self-assessment, the Client Audit Manager has concluded that SIAS 'generally conforms' to the PSIAS, including the Definitions of Internal Auditing, the Code of Ethics and the International Standards for the Professional Practice of Internal Auditing. - 2.9 The self-assessment identified 2 areas of agreed non-conformance, these reflecting the unique nature of a partnership arrangement and are not considered material.
-These are detailed in Appendix C. There are no significant deviations from the Standards which warrant inclusion in the Council's Annual Governance Statement. - 2.10 The SIAS QAIP includes both internal and external monitoring and reporting to assess the efficiency and effectiveness of internal audit activity and identify opportunities for improvement.
+This review was last completed in June 2021, with the result of the assessment reported to the Audit & Governance Committee in November 2021. - 2.7 Based on the results of the 2024/25 PSIAS self-assessment, the Client Audit Manager has concluded that SIAS 'generally conforms' to the PSIAS, including the Definitions of Internal Auditing, the Code of Ethics, and the International Standards for the Professional Practice of Internal Auditing. - 2.8 The self-assessment identified 2 areas of agreed non-conformance, these reflecting the unique nature of a partnership arrangement and are not considered material.
+These are detailed in Appendix C. There are no significant deviations from the Standards which warrant inclusion in the Council's Annual Governance Statement. - 2.9 The SIAS QAIP includes both internal and external monitoring and reporting to assess the efficiency and effectiveness of internal audit activity and identify opportunities for improvement.
 The diagram below details the methods used to monitor and report on these.
 Detailed information outlining activity in each area is contained in the SIAS Audit Manual.